-The process of completing and submitting forms can take a little time (especially for first-timers) but is not as complicated as a quick glance at the information below might suggest.
-Most parents complete forms intuitively and with ease; others appreciate detailed guidance.
+The process of completing and submitting forms can take a little time, but it’s not complicated.
+Most parents complete forms intuitively and with ease; others appreciate detailed guidance (see below!).
 As always, feel free to contact us with any questions you might have.

 Frequently Asked Questions

 Where do I find the forms?

 Log in to your account to access and submit all forms.
 You will need to complete and submit forms by May 20th.
 Forms will be available in your online account under “Forms and Documents” around March 15, if not sooner.
 We will alert you by email when forms for the season are available.

 - Physician Exam

 - Travel Form (required for all campers, even if travel is by car)